thenativeweb/thenativeweb-ux/lib/components/Website/README.md

 The `Website` component acts as your root component when building a content-driven, grid-based communication website.
 It will make sure the most basic things like fonts are available to you.

-If you're building an interaction-driven, flexbox-based appliction layout use the `Application` component as your root component instead.
+If you're building an interaction-driven application use the `Application` component as your root component instead.

 ```js
 <Website>